MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ExchangeCertificate.md

 ```

 ### -DomainName
-!!!
-Exchange Server 2010, Exchange Server 2013

-The DomainName parameter specifies whether to return all certificates that contain the specified domain name in the Subject Name or the Subject Alternative Name fields.

-!!!
-Exchange Server 2016

 The DomainName parameter filters the results by the fully qualified domain name (FQDN) or server name values in the Subject Name or the Subject Alternative Name fields.
 You can specify multiple values separated by commas.

 ```yaml
 Type: MultiValuedProperty